 Depending on your financial picture and/or disability, you may qualify for tax deductions, credits, or income exclusions , which could help reduce or eliminate your tax bill.5 A tax credit, which provides a dollar-for-dollar reduction of your tax liability, is more valuable than a tax deduction, which reduces the amount of your income that is subject to taxation.

-If you are married and your spouse pays for a caregiver so he or she can work, you and your spouse may also qualify for the Child and Dependent Care Credit , which provides up to $3,000 annually for the care of a disabled spouse, child, or parent.
+If you are married and your spouse pays for a caregiver so he or she can work, you and your spouse may also qualify for the Child and Dependent Care Credit , which provides up to $8,000 in tax year 2021 for expenses related to the care of one child or dependent, and up to $16,000 for multiple dependents.
+You may be eligible to deduct any medical and dental expenses that exceed 7.5 percent of your adjusted gross income, or receive a higher standard deduction if you are legally blind.

 Lastly, those with lower incomes may be able to claim the Credit for the Elderly or the Disabled , which provides a credit of anywhere from $3,750 to $7,500.
 To qualify, you must be 65 or older or retired on permanent and total disability and must have received taxable disability income for the tax year, and your income must fall below specific limits.